-If you’re going to be working from home in the next couple of months, here's a few easy fixes that will reduce your eyestrain and make computer reading more comfortable.
+If you’re going to be working from home in the next couple of months, here's a few easy fixes that will reduce your eyestrain and make your computer reading more comfortable.

 Know your glare sources to begin your 5 step computer eyestrain fix